 If you are the only user with Admin access, you are unable to delete your permission or change it to a lower level of access.
 In order to change your access, there must be at least two users with Admin level access.

 Remember that a Meeting in MinuteMe is an instance of a Series.
 It may be a scheduled discussion, or an ad-hoc discussion, but typically involves people getting together in-person or virtually, to discuss something at a particular date and time.

 One of the benefits of keeping meetings in a series is you can conveniently see the full history of that series over time.

 After you create a one-off meeting, you can convert it to a repeating series later.
-Choose Convert to series from the action menunext to the series title in the left panel of the Meeting details page.
+Choose Convert to series from the action menunext to the series title in the left sidebar of the Meeting details page.